-The weather was provided by a local weather man who was, more often than not, spot on with his forecast.
+The weather was provided by a local weatherman who was, more often than not, spot on with his forecast.
 And whenever that part of the newscast came on, our household became hushed while Daddy listened intently and studied the weather maps on television.
 It seemed that during my growing up years Daddy was always hoping for a good rain.
 A good rain at just the right time could make or break your crop.

 This Sausage and Kale Soup is going to be a perfect lunch for my rainy day.
 Its lovely smoky flavor makes it great for a cool, overcast day like today.
-Hope you’ll try it and like it as much as we did.
+Hope you’ll try it and like it as much as we do.

 I used a nice, hickory smoked sausage for this soup.
 There are many good choices, but lately we’ve been enjoying this Conecuh brand sausage.
 They’re based in Alabama and make many mighty fine products.
 Whatever sausage you choose, you’ll need to dice it into about half-inch pieces.

 Heat the olive oil in a large saucepan.
-Add the sausage, onions and garlic and cook for a few minutes until the onion has wilted.
+Add the sausage, onions, and garlic and cook for a few minutes until the onion has wilted.

-Add the chicken broth, diced tomatoes, beans and kale.
+Add the chicken broth, diced tomatoes, beans, and kale.
 Bring the pot to a boil.
 Then reduce the heat to a simmer, cover the pot and cook for about 15-20 minutes, stirring occasionally, or until the kale is tender and the beans are heated through.

-- 1 tblsp olive oil
+- 1 tablespoon tblsp olive oil

-- 1 small onion, chopped
+- 1 small onion chopped

-- 2 garlic cloves, minced
+- 2 garlic cloves minced

-- 4 oz. smoked sausage, chopped
+- 4 ounces smoked sausage chopped

 - 3 cups chicken broth

-- 1 14.5-oz. can diced tomatoes with juice
+- 14.5 ounces canned diced tomatoes with juice

-- 8 oz. coarsely chopped kale
+- 8 ounces coarsely chopped kale

-- Salt and pepper, to taste
+- Salt and pepper to taste

 - Heat the olive oil in a large saucepan over medium-high heat.